microbuilder/armreveng/arminit.md

 `__start`, which is the earliest code that is executed by an image, run before we get anywhere near `main`.

-Although this is cheating, analyzing the non stripped disassembly of `samples/lpc55s69_zephyr.elf` would show this for the same address, very closely matching the disassembly output above:
+Although this is cheating, analyzing the matching non stripped disassembly of `samples/lpc55s69_zephyr.elf` would show the following for the same address, very closely matching the disassembly output above, although there are some key differences (0xc3c + 0xc3e, missing function names on branches, etc.):

 ```
 10000c14 <__start>: